 As I get more involved with personal disaster preparation and I store more dry bulk foods, I keep looking for ways to make what I am doing simpler and easier while still being cost effective.
 One sure way of making your food storage program expensive is to allow waste.
 I absolutely hate throwing out food.
 Unfortunately, when I use an iron to try to seal a Mylar bag sometimes I don’t get a good seal.
 If gone unnoticed this is a major source of waste.
 A small needles sized hole will waste a perfectly good 02 absorber, while a large hole can (and has) spread sugar or beans all over your closet.
+Hopefully my DIY Mylar Bag Clamp will make it easier and faster to seal bags.

 I have been searching for a solution to holding a full Mylar bag over the edge of a board while I try to juggle the bag, the iron, and the board while not dumping everything, burning myself, or taking to long with the seal so I won’t exhaust the absorbers.
 Commercial sealers are a clamp with a nichrome heating wire so they both hold and seal the bag.
 I have to compromise since I don’t want to spend the cash to buy a commercial sealer so I am going to stay with the iron for sealing.
 That means I need a clamp.